griffin-martin/Genomic-Sequences/README.md

 Pytest_code.py is code that aids in the implementation of a test that runs the three prior functions for their functionality.
 Simply write in the command line "pytest Pytest_code.py" to run.

 All code was ran and tested through the command line of the terminal in an RStudio server.
+Note that some code runs faster than others, specifically Smallest_K_Value.py and Pytest_code.py take around 1-2 minutes to run (at least on my end).